-KWAKU AKOWUAH is a partner in Sidley’s Supreme Court and Appellate group.
-His wide-ranging practice encompasses traditional appellate litigation, administrative law disputes, contract disputes, and pre-litigation counseling, particularly where the potential litigation involves difficult questions of constitutional, statutory, or contract interpretation.
+KWAKU AKOWUAH is a co-leader of Sidley’s Supreme Court, Appellate, and Litigation Strategies practice.
+His wide-ranging practice encompasses traditional appellate litigation, administrative law disputes, commercial disputes, and pre-litigation counseling.

 Kwaku’s recent matters include: